sunwaytechclub/STC-x-AIESEC-SpeakUp-Workshops-2020/README.md

 <br>
 <br>

 If everything goes well, you should have a rough understanding of what web development is, if you don't, no worries!
-Just lear as we go, that's how all the programmers learn --- build something!
+Just learn as we go, that's how all the programmers learn --- build something!

 [> Redirect to HTML Workshop](/html)